 - Mbeya, Tanzania

 RV 408 (SEARCH 018) will examine the nervous system impact of administration of an adjunctive anti-inflammatory therapy with ART during acute HIV infection.
-A total of 21 subjects will be enrolled, with 14 receiving ART plus the adjunctive treatment, and 7 receiving ART only.
-This study will occur in Bangkok, Thailand and subjects will be recruited from RV 254 (SEARCH 010).
+A total of 21 people living with HIV will be enrolled, with 14 receiving ART plus the adjunctive treatment, and 7 receiving ART only.
+This study will occur in Bangkok, Thailand and participants will be recruited from RV 254 (SEARCH 010).

 Sexual Network Substudy was conceived to investigate the role of sexual networks in influencing HIV risk among MSM in Thailand, since HIV risk is based not solely on personal risk behaviors but also risk behaviors of those in one's sexual network.
 An expected sample size of 150 HIV-infected MSM enrolled in RV 254 (SEARCH 010) in Bangkok, Thailand will undergo both egocentric and sociometric network analyses.
 This study aims to describe structural and compositional characteristics of sexual networks of Thai MSM with acute HIV infection as well as changes in sexual networks over time.

 Modeling Neurologic Involvement in Nonhuman Primates is being conducted at the Armed Forces Research Institute of Medical Sciences (AFRIMS) in Bangkok, Thailand in their US-Army run, AAALAC-accredited vivarium and associated research laboratories.
 Hybrid simian-human immunodeficiency virus is being used as a clinically relevant, non-accelerated model of HIV disease prior to end-stage encephalitis to understand the pathogenesis of early neurologic involvement in the CNS, and to study the effect of ART and future therapeutic interventions on the brain, CSF and on cognitive and motor function.